nehalnova/nehalnova/README.md

 ---

 ## 🍜 Who am I ?
-B.Tech student at NSUT Delhi & pursuing B.Sc in Data Science at IIT Madras, with a passion for crafting **clean, intuitive digital experiences**, I specialize in transforming abstract data and technical logic into usable, visual, and impactful products.
+B.Tech student at NSUT Delhi , with a passion for crafting **clean, intuitive digital experiences**, I specialize in transforming abstract data and technical logic into usable, visual, and impactful products.
 My approach blends **engineering clarity** with a keen eye for **aesthetics and user behavior**.

 I'm deeply passionate about: